wbannick/wbannick.github.io/index.markdown

 # Hello!

 **I am horrified by the ongoing massacre of Palestinians in Gaza.
-There must be a ceasefire now.
+There must be an immediate and permanent ceasefire.
+Palestinians deserve freedom and justice in the face of these mass murders and in the context of years of systematic oppression.**

+**The killing has been facillitated and enabled by the American government.
 Please get involved.
 For example, you can [contact your representatives](https://actionnetwork.org/letters/tell-congress-ceasefire-now?source=direct_link&) to urge them to push for a ceasefire.
-And, if you have the means, please consider donating to [organizations administering badly needed aid to Gaza](https://www.unrwausa.org/donate) and to organizations mobilizing for a ceasefire, including organizations mobilizing folks in your local area.**
+And, if you have the means, please consider donating to organizations helping Palestinians in Gaza and the West Bank as well as to organizations mobilizing for a ceasefire.**

 My name is William Bannick.
 I use he/him pronouns.
 I am from California.
 More specifically, I grew up in the Central Coast/Bay Area.
 I have lived in Santa Cruz County, Santa Clara County, and San Mateo County.
 I spent the last couple of years in the beautiful Washington DC, but I have recently moved to Los Angeles.
 I am employed as the Lead Data Scientist and a Software Engineer at Politech.